scotfree/fuelscape/docs/fellowship_capstone.md

 class: top-bottom-slide
-background-image: url(wildfire_kiln.png)
+background-image: url(biochar_wfr_cover.png)
-# Biochar Prodution in Wildfile Fuel Reduction
+# Biochar in Wildfire Resilience

-Being able to game out different treatment plans in terms of cost, emissions, time, and risk would be cool.
+Game out different treatment plans in terms of cost, emissions, time, and risk.

-* Connunity Wildfire Fuel reduction is a thing.
+* Connunity Wildfire Fuel reduction is important.
-* Producing biochar can be a great way to do that thing.
+* Producing biochar can be a great technique.
 * It can also not.
-It's hard to know!
-* Biochar production is best close to fuels, water, and road access.
-* Different production methods have different requirements.
+How regular folks tell?!

   Scot Kennedy
   https://fuelscape.net